Code-Screen/Code-Screen.github.io/docs/anonymizing-candidates.md

 ---

-The result of this process is that the reviewer does not know any personal information about the candidate whose code they are reviewing, which means the candidate's solution is assessed fairly.
+The result of this process is that the reviewer does not know any personal information about the candidate, which means the candidate's solution is assessed fairly.

 **Note** that the workflow from the candidate's point of view stays exactly the same as before.